Nearshore Staff Augmentation: The Ultimate 2025 Guide

 Knowledge Transfer and Documentation

 What happens if a key developer leaves or you decide to bring the project in house?
 Without proper knowledge transfer and documentation, you are at risk.
 Make documentation an ongoing deliverable, not an afterthought.
+This includes architecture decision records, API documentation, runbooks, and onboarding guides that stay current.

 Building a world class engineering team does not have to be slow or incredibly expensive.
 With the right strategy and partner, software outsourcing can give you the talent and speed you need to win.